lucthev/serialize-element/README.md

 ## Motivation

 Serialize's primary use case is in-browser rich text editing.
-The tree structure of HTML documents can be a pain to work with.
-Serialize aims to absctract away some of the difficulties by focusing on the text; inline elements are stored as abstract markups that are applied to the text.
-A subset of [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) methods are available as well, to be able to manipulate serialized block elements as you would normally with plain text.
+The tree structure of HTML documents can be a pain to work with; Serialize aims to absctract away some of the difficulties by allowing you to manipulate block elements as if they were text.
+Inline stylings are stored as markups that can be applied to the text.

 ## API